grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 stand-alone event and the probability of finding a solution is constant at each attempt, regardless of how much work has been done in the past.
-In other words at each attempt the participant is not getting any "closer" to a solution i.e. making no progress.
-A miner who's been looking for a solution for a year isn't more likely to solve a block than a miner who started a nanosecond ago.
+In other words at each attempt the participant is not getting any "closer" to a solution or is making no progress.
+And a miner who's been looking for a solution for a year isn't more likely to solve a block at the next attempt than a miner who started a second ago.

 The probability of finding the solution given a specific difficulty in a given period of time is therefore determined _solely by the speed at